Introduction: Andaman & Nicobar - The Island Paradise

 By Flight-The Fastest Option

 You can take direct or connecting domestic flights from major cities including Chennai, Delhi, Bengaluru, Kolkata, and Hyderabad to the main airport at Port Blair (Vir Savarkar Airport).
 Flights from Chennai to Port Blair typically take approximately 2-3 hours, making it the quickest and most convenient option.
-Multiple airlines operate daily flights, with frequency increasing during peak tourist season.

 By Ship / Ferry-The Scenic Route

 For those seeking adventure and not pressed for time, government-operated ferry and ship services run between the mainland and the islands.
 Ships from Chennai to Port Blair take about 3-4 days, offering a unique sea voyage experience.
-The journey crosses the open Bay of Bengal, and while it's slower, it's also more economical and offers a memorable maritime adventure.

 Inter-Island Travel Within Andaman